-Figure 10- Tally of responses from the engagement sessions 2022
+Figure 11- Tally of responses from the engagement sessions 2022

-- 40. The NPPF sets out a policy approach to affordable housing, including the need to ensure at least 10% of new houses are affordable homes to buy when major development comes forward.
-The Joint Core Strategy (policy 4) sets out the affordable housing threshold for development as being sites of 0.2 ha or 5 or more dwellings. - 41.
+- 41. The NPPF sets out a policy approach to affordable housing, including the need to ensure at least 10% of new houses are affordable homes to buy when major development comes forward.
+The Joint Core Strategy (policy 4) sets out the affordable housing threshold for development as being sites of 0.2 ha or 5 or more dwellings6. - 42.
 The emerging GNLP Policy 5 sets a requirement for at least 33% of all new housing to be affordable, unless allocated in an NDP for a different percentage.
 A review of recent permissions in Lingwood & Burlingham indicates that affordable housing made up just 16% of new homes in the parish over the last decade.
-This is partly because most housing delivered was not on allocated sites, but on smaller 'windfall' sites, delivering less than five homes. - 42.
+This is partly because most housing delivered was not on allocated sites, but on smaller 'windfall' sites, delivering less than five homes. - 43.
 It is important to note that Affordable Housing as defined in the NPPF is housing for sale or rent for those whose needs are not met by the market (including housing that provides a subsidised route to home ownership and/or is for local key workers).
-Examples of these will be housing that is discounted at least 20% below market value.
+Examples of these will be housing that is discounted at least 20% below market value7.
 There is currently a new Government strategy for 'First Homes', which are only available for people buying their first home, with a minimum discount of 30% below full market value.
-The level of discount can be set higher, to 40% or 50% as set out in the Planning Practice Guidance 004 where need is suitably evidenced.
-As set out in the Lingwood and Burlingham HNA (2022) First Homes being delivered in this parish should be of a 50% discount below market value price to allow the product to be accessible to households on average incomes.
-The First Homes criteria states that after the discount is applied, the initial sale price must not exceed £250,000.
-First Homes will be subject to legal restrictions ensuring discount is retained for future occupants and to restrict applicants (unless under specified circumstances) from renting out or sub-letting their First Home. - 43.
-It is also possible for neighbourhood planning groups to set local eligibility criteria for First Homes as set out in the Planning Practice Guidance 008.
-The local eligibility criteria can include a local connection test to allow first homes to go to people in the local area.
-The criteria set out in Policy 2 follows the examples presented in the PPG Para 008 and will apply for a maximum of 3 months from when a home is first marketed.
-If a suitable buyer has not reserved a home after 3 months, the eligibility criteria will revert to the national criteria so as to widen the consumer base.
-It should
+The level of discount can be set higher, to 40% or 50% as set out in the Planning Practice Guidance 0048 where need is suitably evidenced.
+As set out in the Lingwood and Burlingham HNA (2022) First Homes being delivered in this parish should be of a 50% discount below market value price to allow the product to be accessible to households on average

-&lt;sup>6 Complete Core Strategy 2011 (1).pdf
+6 Complete Core Strategy 2011 (1).pdf

-&lt;sup>7 National Planning Policy Framework (publishing.service.gov.uk)
+7 National Planning Policy Framework (publishing.service.gov.uk)

-First Homes Paragraph: 004 Reference ID: 70-004-20210524 Source: First Homes - GOV.UK (www.gov.uk)
+8 First Homes Paragraph: 004 Reference ID: 70-004-20210524 Source: First Homes - GOV.UK (www.gov.uk)